Machine Space I: Weak exponentials and quantification over compact spaces: Introduction

 We then relate machine space to $\Sigma^X$, when the latter exists.
+In particular, there is a canonical quotient map $\Sigma^{\Sigma^G} \twoheadrightarrow \Sigma^X$ sending each machine to its associated open.
 Under the interpretation so far described an open merely represents a verifiable property in an abstract sense, whereas a machine is some process that concretely semi-decides memberships of elements.
-Given an open and a point in a general space $X$ there is \emph{not} an obvious way to verify that the point lies in the open.
+Given an open and a point in a general space $X$ there is \emph{not} an obvious way to verify that the point lies in the open, as the open alone does not give any such procedure.
 This helps explain the fact that for general spaces the collection of opens equipped with the Scott topology does not have a continuous evaluation map.
 We could however expect the evaluation map to be continuous if there were some way to associate a machine to each open.
 Indeed, we show that when $X$ is locally compact the canonical quotient map of machine space onto $\Sigma^X$ always has a section, allowing a continuous assignment of opens to machines which represent them.

 One way in which machine space is useful is in understanding compactness.
 From the perspective of verifiability a \emph{compact space} is intuitively a space that can be universally quantified over in finite time \cite{taylor2011foundations,escardo2005notes}.
 More explicitly, if $P$ is some verifiable property and $K$ is some compact space then the question of whether all the members of $K$ satisfy $P$ is verifiable.
 That it is sometimes possible to universally quantify over infinite spaces is especially interesting and captures the intuitive idea that `compact spaces behave like finite sets'.
 This idea can be formalised using hyperdoctrines \cite{lawvere1969adjointness,pittsLogic,manuellThesis}, but one might also consider an alternative approach involving the space of opens to have some appeal.